- What is Gluten?

 A surprising number of products including, to name just a few, salad dressings, sauces, soy sauce, and even ketchup, contain gluten, as do beer and a number of other alcoholic beverages.
 Even many body products and cosmetics – including lipstick – contain gluten.

-Gluten Sensitivity and Celiac Disease are Widespread
+Gluten Sensitivity & Celiac Disease Aren't that Rare

 Historically, it was thought that consuming gluten was only a problem for people with celiac disease (also known as “sprue”), a condition that was, until recently, considered relatively rare.